nimeshkverma/Deflection/README.md

-# deflect
+# Deflection
- A micro service  to provide URL redirections with API version control.
-Built in Flask
+A micro service framework to provide URL redirections with API version control.
+Built in Flask.

+More Documentation Comming soon.